-Welcome to our iOS beta installation guide, in which we explain how to get the new iOS 11 operating system on your iPhone or iPad before the official public launch.
-If you'd rather install iOS 10 - which is publicly available already - see How to update iOS on iPhone or iPad.
+Welcome to our iOS beta installation guide, in which we explain how to get the new iOS 11 operating system on your iPhone or iPad before the official public launch that will take place on 19 September.
+If you'd rather install the final version of iOS 11 when it launches see How to update iOS on iPhone or iPad.

 Once a year, at WWDC, Apple unveils its latest major update to the iOS software on iPads and iPhones, which will be launched to the public in autumn.
 But before then, they will be available for a limited time to the select few: the beta testers.

 If you're desperate to try the newest iOS features as soon as possible, you'll need to join a beta programme.
 Just remember that you'll be using a version of iOS that isn't completely finished, so there might be bugs.

 In this article we explain how to join an iOS beta programme and how to install the new iOS 11 beta.
 We also offer advice on whether this is a good idea, or if you would be better off waiting a few months for the public launch.

 iOS 11 has an all new design for the App Store and Control Centre and much more (discover all of the new iOS 11 features here).
 And the good news is, you can get iOS 11 on your iPhone or iPad right now.

 How?
 Apple has launched a developer beta as well as a public beta of iOS 11 for us to test.
 We'll explain how to get the beta of iOS 11 below.